shohankazi/shohankazi/README.md

 ### 📖 About me

-I am a MERN-Stack WEB Developer.
-I am working with React, Node.js and MongoDB.
-I also have experience in developing static websites using HTML5, CSS3 and JavaScript (ES6).
+I am a WEB Developer(Focused on the Backend).
+I am working with React, Node.js, and MongoDB.
+I also have experience in developing static websites using HTML5, CSS3, and JavaScript (ES6).
 I am a quick learner.
 I believe in hard work and efficiency.
 That's why I am always ready to accomplish any task by working hard.
 I always focus on learning new technology.
 My goal is to become A World-Class Professional Web Developer.
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shohankazi&label=Profile%20views&color=0e75b6&style=for-the-badge" alt="shohankazi" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=shohankazi" alt="shohankazi" /></a> </p>